crufters/actio/docs/README.md

 As you can see we successfully called the `AuthenticationService` from our own and read the name of the calling user.

-Note that the current pattern of calling the AuthenticationService in most endpoints is prone to fan-out but a JWT implementation is being considered for those who prefer to avoid that.
+@todo Note that the current pattern of calling the AuthenticationService in most endpoints is prone to fan-out but a JWT implementation is being considered for those who prefer to avoid that.

+That should be enough to get you started but for a more in depth look at the `AuthenticationService` have a look at [its readme](../src/service/authentication/README.md).

+## Anatomy of a service

+Once you wrote a couple of services using the tricks learnt in the previous section you probably wonder what is the best way to build and organize services.

+Actio tries to not dictate this but here are a few patterns we found useful:

+### models file

+We advise Actio services to have a `models.ts` file where all types of a service are defined.

+Not only will this get rid of the most common reason for circular dependencies (importing types), but also:

+> Even though Actio is a Node.js library, if the `models.ts` contains only types and nothing else then importing it on the frontend should cause no problems.

+This is a great low-tech solution for interfacing with Actio on the client side - just write tiny wrapper functions for endpoints but use the types from `models.ts`.

+Just make sure you use [this TypeORM shim](https://github.com/typeorm/typeorm/blob/d4607a86723eef07e62e6d7321a07f3ae5ed1f90/extra/typeorm-model-shim.js#L1) on the frontend, and it should just work.

 ## Endpoint decorators